01-edu/public/subjects/oddlength/README.md

 ### Instructions

 Write a function that receives a slice of strings and returns a new slice with the strings in which the length is odd.
+When the slice is empty or there are no odd strings return an empty slice.

 ### Expected function